DamianTran/cvision/README.md

 APP -> Views -> Panels -> Element Groups -> Elements -> SFML Primitives

-Every CVision element class derives from the base visElement, which is recognized globally by the base CVViewPanel class.
-Thus, a user-defined visElement child class requires the override of only two pure virtual functions:

 Base elements all inherit abilities including:
   * Mouse capture
   * Highlight